Late Split Step

 A late split step lands after the opponent has already struck the ball, meaning the player is still airborne or resettling exactly when they need to be pushing off toward the shot.

-A late split step is the mirror-image fault to rushing it: instead of landing too early, the player jumps and lands after the opponent has already made contact, which means the crucial spring-loaded landing arrives too late to provide any reactive advantage.
-In the worst cases, the player is still in the air when the ball is already traveling toward them, forcing a delayed, off-balance first step once they finally do land.
-Even when the lateness is small, it erodes the split step's entire purpose, which is to have the legs loaded and ready at the precise instant reactive information becomes available.
+This is the mirror image of going early.
+This means instead of touching down too soon, the player jumps and lands after the opponent has already made contact.
+As a result, the spring-loaded landing arrives too late to help.
+In the worst cases, the player is still in the air when the ball is already traveling toward them.
+This forces a delayed, off-balance first step once they finally do land.
+Even a small delay erodes the entire purpose of the movement, which is to have the legs loaded at the precise instant information becomes available.

-Late split steps often result from watching the ball rather than the opponent's racquet and body — waiting to see where the ball is actually going before initiating the hop, rather than triggering the jump off the opponent's swing so the landing coincides with contact.
+The cause is usually watching the ball rather than the opponent's racquet and body.
+This means waiting to see where it is going before initiating the hop, rather than triggering off the swing.
+As a result, the landing coincides with contact.
 Fatigue also contributes, since a tired player's hop-and-land cycle slows down without them noticing.
-As with a rushed split step, the fix is training the eyes to trigger the jump off the opponent's racquet motion, landing precisely as contact occurs rather than reacting only once the ball is already visible in flight.
+As with going early, the fix is training the eyes to trigger off the opponent's racquet motion, landing precisely as contact occurs rather than once the ball is already visible in flight.

 Example

-A player who watches the ball leave the opponent's racquet before beginning their split-step hop will land late, well after the ball is already traveling, losing the reactive benefit entirely.
+A player who waits to see the ball leave the opponent's racquet before hopping will touch down well after it is already travelling, losing the benefit entirely.

 Why it matters

-A late split step removes the reactive advantage the movement is designed to create.
-SwingVantage measures split-step landing timing to distinguish a well-timed split from a chronically late one.
+Arriving late removes the reactive advantage the movement is designed to create.
+SwingVantage measures landing timing to separate a well-timed hop from a chronically delayed one.

 How it shows up on video

-SwingVantage measures the split-step landing frame relative to the opponent's contact frame, flagging landings that occur noticeably after contact as a sign of delayed anticipation.
+SwingVantage measures the landing frame against the opponent's contact frame, flagging anything noticeably after contact as delayed anticipation.

 Common mistakes

-- Waiting to see the ball's direction before initiating the split step instead of triggering off the opponent's racquet
+- Waiting to see the ball's direction before hopping, instead of triggering off the opponent's racquet

 - Letting fatigue slow the hop-and-land cycle late in long matches without adjusting timing